LIDAR Sensor Integration in Autonomous Vehicles Platforms

 If you have a passion for cutting-edge technology and a desire to contribute to the future of transportation, a career in autonomous vehicles may be the perfect fit for you.
 As the demand for autonomous vehicles continues to grow, companies are actively looking for talented individuals to join their teams and drive innovation in this exciting field.

 At MRL, we specialize in recruiting and placing talented individuals in exciting roles that they’re passionate about.
-If you’d like to learn more, connect with our automotive team by emailing either Dan, Tom, Guillaume, or Benoît at automotive@mrlcg.com.
+If you’d like to learn more, get in touch with us today here.